digitaltembo/stylobate/README.md

             * `user.py`: Sample model file
                 * Note there is both a `User` class inheriting from the SQLAlchemy [declarative_base](https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/api.html), as well as `UserBaseType`, `UserCreateType`, and `UserType` classes extending the Pydantic `BaseModel`.
 The former defines the relations with SQL, the latter serve as data-classes for reading/selecting/writing from the database
     * `services`:  Yes, it is stretching the definition a bit, but basically I am using the term "service" to refer to an organization of endpoints, each of which would have the same prefix in the URL
-        * Each service should serve to define a `fastapi.APIRouter`, which then needs to be added in `main.py`
+        * Each service should serve to define a `utils.api.StyloRouter`, which then needs to be added in `main.py`
+            * This will make sure the endpoints get appropriate paths and the service is appropriately documented
         * Each endpoint should be defined as a decorated function in a service
         * Each endpoint should either return a `utils.api.Okay` or raise a `utils.api.Failed` to standardize return types
         * `auth.py`: Sample service that implements a simple login interface, with the following endpoints: `/api/auth/login`, `/api/auth/validate_token` and `/api/auth/info`